Should You Invest in Digital Realty Trust Inc. (DLR) Now?

-Digital Realty Trust Inc. (NYSE: DLR) has a higher price-to-earnings ratio of 78.31x compared to its average ratio, and the 36-month beta value for DLR is at 0.55.
+Digital Realty Trust Inc. (NYSE: DLR) has a higher price-to-earnings ratio of 80.41x compared to its average ratio,, and the 36-month beta value for DLR is at 0.55.
 Analysts have varying views on the stock, with 10 analysts rating it as a “buy,” 1 rating it as “overweight,” 10 as “hold,” and 2 as “sell.”

 Click Here to Download the FREE Report.